CompCogNeuro/sims/ch10/ss/README.md

 # Phonology Patterns

-The following two figures show the phonological patterns for the pools in the `Output` layer, with the specific phonological features shown in the lower right hand corner.
+The following two figures show the phonological patterns for the pools in the `Phon` output layer, with the specific phonological features shown in the lower right hand corner.

 <img src="fig_pmsp_cons_pats.png" height="500px" title="Consonant Phonology Patterns">